Welcome to

 • PEY Co-op experience can count toward obtaining your P.Eng. designation

-U of T ranks #12 in the world for producing the most employable graduates (2023)
+U of T ranks 1st in Canada and 12th in the world for most employable graduates

 “Through my PEY Co-op, I learned that engineers consistently look for a better solution that can make operations safer.
 I was happy to be a part of this process and realize how much impact I can bring.”